This is a comprehensive list of all the Blockstack FAQs.

 With the current design, names are secured through proof of burn mining which uses Bitcoin.
 Namespace creators determine how much names costs in a space, when and if the names expire.
 These creators can also elect to receive fees for creating names in the first year that a namespace exists.

 Do I need to run a full Blockstack node to use Blockstack?

-No. We maintain a fleet of Blockstack Core nodes that your Blockstack applications can connect to by default.
+No. We maintain a fleet of Stacks Nodes that your Blockstack applications can connect to by default.

 Can I run my own Blockstack node?

 If you want to run your own, we provide detailed instructions on our install page.
 It only takes about 5-10 minutes to spin up your full node!
 Running a Blockstack node keeps you secure by ensuring that your app gets the right names and public keys.
 It’s not expensive; it takes as many resources as a Chrome tab.

 What is the capacity per block for registrations using Blockstack?

 Initial registrations can be done at an order of hundreds per block, and once an identity is registered, you can do

 unlimited updates to the data because that is off-chain.